Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

 Every cubic foot the hood pulls out of the kitchen has to come back in from somewhere.
 If you don't replace it deliberately, your kitchen goes negative-pressure: the front door becomes hard to open, the building's heating fights itself, cold air rushes down any vent it can find, and the hood itself starts pulling less air than it's rated for because it can't breathe.

 The fix is a make-up air system — a rooftop unit that brings outside air in, tempers it to roughly room temperature in winter, and feeds it back into the kitchen so the hood has something to pull on.
-There are three ways to do it:
+There are three common approaches:

-A properly sized tempered fresh-air system runs about $15,000–$45,000 installed, depending on hood load and rooftop access.
-We design the hood and the fresh-air supply as one system, not two separate line items, because they have to balance — and the balancing is what every "value" quote leaves out.
+A properly sized tempered fresh-air system commonly runs in the $15,000–$45,000 installed range as an industry-typical planning band (planning estimate) — your engineer's calc and the actual rooftop conditions determine the real number.
+We design the hood and the fresh-air supply as one balanced system, not two separate line items, because they have to balance to each other — and the balancing is what every "value" quote tends to leave out.

 Every grease hood gets a wet-chemical fire-suppression system tied into it.
 Tank of fire-suppressant agent, heat-sensing links above each appliance, nozzles aimed at every fryer/griddle/burner, a manual pull station near the kitchen exit, and a gas shutoff that interlocks with the system so flame cuts the moment it discharges.
 The fire inspector tests this on the pre-opening walk.
 There's no opening without a passing test, and there's no skipping it.